 China's viceroy Lin Zexu confiscated 20,000 chests (1200 tons) of opium.
 In 1839, Britain occupied Hong Kong, and in 1842 the Treaty of Nanking was signed, ending the war.
 As a result, five cities were open to the British, including Shanghai.
 In 1898, Britain was granted an additional 99 years of rule over Hong Kong.
 In 1997, Hong Kong was returned to China.

 The British wanted the opening of all of China to British merchants, legalization of opium trade, and tariff exemption (i.e., free trade).

-In October 1860, the British and French troops entered the Forbidden City, and Prince Gong signed Convention of Beijing, accepting the validity of the Treaties of Tianjin (1858), which allowed the US, Great Britain, France and Russia to establish legations in Beijing and open ten ports for trade.
-He agreed to open Tianjin as a trade port, allow religious freedom, legalize the opium trade.
-(The Summer Palace, instead of the Forbidden City, was burned down).
+In October 1860, the British and French troops entered the Forbidden City, and Prince Gong signed Convention of Beijing, accepting the validity of the Treaties of Tianjin (1858), which allowed the US, Great Britain, France and Russia to establish legations in Beijing, and opening ten ports for trade.
+He agreed to open Tianjin as a trade port, allow religious freedom, and legalize the opium trade.
+(The Summer Palace, instead of the Forbidden Palace, was burned down).

 |How Much China Loses from the Low Yuan Policy|

 Currency manipulation is not yet treated as a protective instrument by WTO .

 |US trade deficit: $366 billion with China, and $566 billion trade deficit overall in 2017.||